nfernandezba/power-platform/power-platform/admin/supported-email-service-configurations-server-side-synchronization.md

 ---
 # Supported email service configurations for server-side synchronization

-Depending on your customer engagement apps (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation), installation, you may be deciding whether to use server-side synchronization or the Email Router/[!INCLUDE[pn_Outlook_short](../includes/pn-outlook-short.md)] synchronization.
+Depending on your customer engagement apps (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation) and model-driven apps in Power Apps, installation, you may be deciding whether to use server-side synchronization or the Email Router/[!INCLUDE[pn_Outlook_short](../includes/pn-outlook-short.md)] synchronization.
 This following table lists what is supported by server-side synchronization for each type of installation.
 Later in this topic, you can read about the scenarios that aren't supported by server-side synchronization.

 > [!IMPORTANT]
 > - The information here includes the POP3/SMTP and IMAP/SMTP systems supported by [!INCLUDE[cc_Microsoft](../includes/cc-microsoft.md)].
 Although other POP3/SMTP and IMAP/SMTP systems might work with Customer Engagement (on-premises), those systems were not tested by [!INCLUDE[cc_Microsoft](../includes/cc-microsoft.md)] and are not supported.